Flag2Runner/PolarCordToCartCordTool/README.md

 # Instructions:

 > [!NOTE]
-> This is only a tool meant for maya and the math had been made for maya specificly since the z and x axis are swiched normally when using actuall math.
+> This is only a tool meant for maya and the math has been made for maya specificly since the z and x axis are swiched normally when using actuall math.

 <img src = assets\Example.png width = 300>